felangel/bloc/packages/flutter_bloc/README.md

 )
 ```

-**BlocListener** is a Flutter widget which takes a `BlocWidgetListener` and an optional `cubit` and invokes the `listener` in response to state changes in the cubit.
+**BlocListener** is a Flutter widget which takes a `BlocWidgetListener` and an optional `bloc` and invokes the `listener` in response to state changes in the bloc.
 It should be used for functionality that needs to occur once per state change such as navigation, showing a `SnackBar`, showing a `Dialog`, etc...

 `listener` is only called once for each state change (**NOT** including the initial state) unlike `builder` in `BlocBuilder` and is a `void` function.